Higher-spin composites and emergent AdS$_3$ geometry in the $(1+1)$-dimensional Gross-Neveu model: Higher-spin theory from Gross-Neveu interactions

 \subsection{Emergence of the bulk measure}

 The Lagrangian $\mathcal{L}_{\Phi_1}'$ is suggestive of an AdS$_3$ background with radial coordinate $z$, but this form is not quite correct since $z$ appears squared.
-Moreover, the form of the Lagrangian derived above is integrated over the $(1+1)$-dimensional coordinates $d^2x = dt\,dx$, with the emergent quantity $z(t,x)$ at this point only a position-dependent label rather than an independent integration variable.
-In order arrive at a genuine AdS$_3$ bulk action defined over $(2+1)$-dimensions, a $dz$ integration measure must emerge from the microscopic theory.
-We now show that it does, via two complementary mechanisms that give identical results.
+Moreover, the form of the Lagrangian derived above is integrated over the $(1+1)$-dimensional coordinates $d^2x = dt\,dx$, with the emergent quantity $z(t,x)$ at this point only a position-dependent parameter rather than an independent integration variable.
+In order to arrive at a genuine AdS$_3$ bulk action defined over $(2+1)$-dimensions, a $dz$ integration measure must emerge from the microscopic theory.
+We now show how such a measure emerges through two complementary mechanisms that lead to the same result.